image-charts/documentation/docs/bubble-charts.md

 ---
+title: Bubble Charts
-meta_description: "Generate bubble charts as image and embed them inside your email or pdf reports"
+description: "Generate bubble charts as image and embed them inside your email or pdf reports"
+sidebar_position: 7
 ---

 # Bubble Charts

 This section describes how to create bubble charts using Image-Chart API.

 ## Overview

 The bubble chart is designed to visually convey three or four dimensions of data.
-This means your data needs to have at least three fields on your record that you’ll want to convey graphically all at once.
+This means your data needs to have at least three fields on your record that you'll want to convey graphically all at once.
 This could be a date field (x-axis), a cost figure (y-axis), and the ROI of the project (bubble size).

 Each series describe a set of bubbles, and each bubble is defined by a `x` value, `y` value and an optional `r` radius.